 “a scheme that constitutes the most grotesque act of desecration ever contemplated by a British government: the driving of a great gash of concrete and tarmac through our most significant, our most sacred prehistoric landscape.”

-We don’t yet know what the Inspectors have said, but they surely cannot have been complimentary about the economic case for the road which is astonishingly poor.
-It would cost far more to build than it would ever recoup in economic benefit and that’s before you factor in the huge risk of tunnelling in unstable phosphatic chalk, which could send costs skywards.
+We don’t yet know what the Inspectors have said, but they surely cannot have been complimentary about the economic case for the road which is astonishingly weak.
+It would cost far more to build than it would ever recoup in economic benefit and that’s before you factor in the huge risk of tunnelling in unreliable phosphatic chalk, which could send costs skywards.